Ahmadnadeemqasim/kinspire/README.md

 ## What is This?

-During late 2016/early 2017 I worked with a diverse and ambitious team based in San Francisco on a startup idea that was geared towards helping new immigrants to the United States find meaningful work and get on their feet in America quickly.
+During late 2016 and early 2017 I worked with a diverse and ambitious team based in San Francisco on a startup that was geared towards helping new immigrants to the United States find meaningful work and get on their feet in America quickly.

 The project was fundamentally a job-matching web platform, with a focus on cultural sensitivity and the specific needs of immigrants.